ppy/osu-wiki/wiki/Guides/Adding_Custom_Hitsounds/en.md

 # How to add custom hitsounds

-In this guide, you will learn how to add custom hitsounds to your osu! beatmap.
+In this guide, you will learn how to add custom hitsounds to your osu! beatmap and work with multiple hitsounds in the same sampleset.

 ## Custom hitsound files